 GROUP BY customer_id;

-CASE.SUM(CASE ...) and COUNT(CASE ...), you can compute multiple metrics in one query.CASE is a universal technique for turning rows into columns.By mastering conditional aggregation, you can write more compact and expressive SQL queries for business analytics.
+CASE.SUM(CASE ...), COUNT(CASE ...), and AVG(CASE ...), you can get several metrics in one query.CASE is a universal way to turn rows into columns.By mastering conditional aggregation, you will be able to write more compact and expressive SQL queries for business analytics.